bspanyik/advent-of-code-2024/journal.md

 # My thoughts along the way

+## [Day 9: Disk Fragmenter](https://adventofcode.com/2024/day/9) - Remember Norton SpeedDisk?
+Yes, I'm *that* old!

+I don't know if I was still too sleepy in the morning, or what, but took an enormous amount of time to figure out how the disk compression worked.
+That paragraph about the `12345`, which was supposed to clean everything up, was a total mess after reading it once, twice, or three times.
+When I finally got it, my first reaction was to check how long the input was, because I was afraid of bulding the whole disk up in the memory, uncompressed.
+Of course it was huge.
+So I tried to figure out a way to do the calculations on the fly, and to my surprise, I put it together quite quickly.

+This is how it works: we start at the beginning of the input array.
+At every even position in the array (`$i %2 == 0`) there's a file, so we do the necessary multiplications and add them to the sum.
+At each odd position, though, there's free space, which should be filled up from the back.
+We know that the total length of the array is odd, so the last array item is a file.
+We're gonna keep it that way.
+We cut the last file value from the array (`array_pop($input)`), and later the free space value before it, take note of the file id, and build a stack from of it (`array_fill(0, $last, $endId)`).
+Then we use this stack to fill up the empty space, as in calculating the multiplications and adding them to the sum.
+If there's still some empty space left, we cut the last file value again, build the stack, fill the gap, and move on.
+Brilliant, eh? :grin:

+Two things to watch out for: one is that we're eating up our array from the back, so in the head of our `while` cycle we'd better check if our item pointer is still in the array.
+Second: when we come out of the `while`, our stack may not be empty.
+The file ids still in there are waiting to be calculated and added to the sum.

+Reading the second part, I know I won't be able to solve it without building the complete, uncompressed disk, so I checked the value of the `$pos` variable from part 1, and it was over 50K (I expected worse), so I knew it would fit comfortably in the memory we had.
+I separated files and free space along the way, and worked backwards from there.

+The big bad catch here was that when we look for free space for our file in the back, we have to make sure we're not looking *behind* the file!
+This seems obvious, but I missed it, and I couldn't figure it out on my own for a long time, mainly because it didn't happen with the test data in the problem text. :( Needed a bit of help to realize where I went wrong.
+We also needed to clean up in the original location of the moved file.
+I did this with a nice trick using `array_replace` which is not a commonly used array function around here.

+The second solution runs for over a second, and looking at it, there's certainly room for improvement, but I'd rather save my energy for tomorrow. :wink:

 ## [Day 8: Resonant Collinearity](https://adventofcode.com/2024/day/8) - I draw the line here

 The real challenge with Day 8's problem was understanding what it was all about.
 This time the description was a bit over the top with frequencies, antennas and antinodes.